microsoft/XmlNotepad/docs/dev/index.md

 packages and you can then update the manifest in [winget-pkgs](https://github.com/microsoft/winget-pkgs/tree/master/manifests/m/Microsoft/XMLNotepad).

 This package provides the `winget install xmlnotepad` setup option.

 ### Publishing the bits to Azure Blob Store

-The `publish.cmd` script then takes all the above built binaries and collects them together and uploads them to the appropriate places in Azure using [AzurePublishClickOnce](https://github.com/clovett/tools/tree/master/AzurePublishClickOnce) and it also prepares a new manifest for `winget-pkgs`.
-This step uses an environment variable named `LOVETTSOFTWARE_STORAGE_CONNECTION_STRING` to find the Azure storage account.
+The `publish.cmd` script uses the [AzurePublishClickOnce](https://github.com/clovett/tools/tree/master/AzurePublishClickOnce) tool which uses the environment variable named `LOVETTSOFTWARE_STORAGE_CONNECTION_STRING` to access the Azure storage account where it uploads the new clickonce installer, and removes the older versions so that the storage account does not keep growing and growing.

 ### Design